shan-weiqiang/shan-weiqiang.github.io/_posts/2025-04-20-type-erasure.md

 - We can write binary libraries which can be used on difference types using type erasure and virtual inheritence
 - We can write templated source code libraries which can be used on difference types using C++ template and C++ concept

 C++ concept is more restricted C++ template.
-C++ virtual inheritence is special kind of type erasure, with vtable as runtime dispatch method. **All being said, at the core, they are all function pointer binding methods, at compile time, or at runtime**.
+C++ virtual inheritence is special kind of type erasure, with vtable as runtime dispatch method. **All being said, at the core, they are all function pointer binding methods, at compile time, or at runtime.
+When bind at runtime, it's always during the construction phase**.

 ## std::function